Creating a client

 Save

 Click Create.
-The agent is provisioned automatically in the background—you don’t need to trigger this manually.
+The agent is provisioned automatically in the background; you don’t need to trigger anything.

 The client detail view